journey-ad/star-list/README.md

 *   [iyear/tdl](https://github.com/iyear/tdl) - 📥 A Telegram toolkit written in Golang

-*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking services.
-No tracking, no ads, no subscription fees — just a clean, fast way to capture your ideas.
+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
+Your thoughts, your data, your control — no tracking, no ads, no subscription fees.

 *   [coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows) - A node.js version management utility for Windows.
 Ironically written in Go.